uditmishra03/tarang-dev-portfolio/docs/PLAN.md

 # Personal Portfolio Website Plan

-This document outlines the plan for creating and deploying a personal portfolio website for `astaran.cloud`.
+This document outlines the plan for creating and deploying a personal portfolio website for `tarang.cloud`.

 ## 1. Project Overview